alex-moon/noise/README.md

    - in correlations (need to look up some statistical analysis algorithms)

 Each of these will be written in a different language.
+All of these connected by RabbitMQ.
+No?
+It seems the right way to do things.

+I intend to learn to write a configurable MQ/Web interface between any two apps in each of these three languages (and `twisted` - bonus for sockets instead of queues)

 Will it work?
 Only one way to find out.